nvagbor/Meta_analysis_of_proportions_with_purrr/README.md

 # Meta-analysis of proportions with purrr
-Performing meta-analysis on multiple dataset using purrr
+Performing meta-analysis on multiple datasets using purrr